IntellectSolutions-GSA-Prototype/OpenFDA_Prototype/README.md

+﻿Intellect Solutions is pleased to submit it's prototype Adverse Drug Effects Research System (ADERS) for Development pool (pool two).

-﻿URL of the Prototype: https://openfda.intellectsolutions.com - the URL is hosted on an Amazon Web Service (AWS) EC2 Linux instance and operated in accordance with AWS terms of services <<http://aws.amazon.com/legal/>>
+URL of the Prototype: https://openfda.intellectsolutions.com - the URL is hosted on an Amazon Web Service (AWS) EC2 Linux instance and operated in accordance with AWS terms of services <<http://aws.amazon.com/legal/>>

 URL of the Source Code Repository: https://github.com/IntellectSolutions-GSA-Prototype/OpenFDA_Prototype